Rama189/zoomcamp/notes/2_data_ingestion.md

 * ***DAG Run***: individual execution/run of a DAG.
 A run may be scheduled or triggered.
 * ***Task Instance***: an individual run of a single task.
 Task instances also have an indicative state, which could be `running`, `success`, `failed`, `skipped`, `up for retry`, etc.
     * Ideally, a task should flow from `none`, to `scheduled`, to `queued`, to `running`, and finally to `success`.

+## Types of Executor

+### SequentialExecutor

+SequentialExecutor runs only one task at a time.
+The workers run the same machine as the scheduler is.

+#### Pros

+1. Simple and easy to setup
+2. Good for testing DAGs during development

+#### Cons

+1. Not scalable
+2. It cannot run multiple tasks at the same time.
+3. Not suitable for production

+### LocalExecutor

+LocalExecutor is the same as the Sequential Executor, except it can run multiple tasks at a time.

+#### Pros

+1. Can run multiple tasks
+2. Good for running DAGs during development

+#### Cons

+1. Not scalable
+2. Single point of failure
+3. Not suitable for production

+### CeleryExecutor

+Celery is used for running distributed asynchronous python tasks.

+Hence, CeleryExecutor has been a part of Airflow for a long time, even before Kubernetes.

+CeleryExecutors has a fixed number of workers running to pick-up the tasks as they get scheduled.

+#### Pros

+1. It provides scalability.
+2. Celery manages the workers.
+In case of a failure, Celery spins up a new one.

+#### Cons

+1. Celery needs RabbitMQ/Redis to for queuing the task, which is reinventing the wheel of what Airflow already supports.
+2. The above dependency also makes the setup complex.

+### KubernetesExecutor

+KubernetesExecutor runs each task in an individual Kubernetes pod.
+Unlike CeleryCelery, [it spins up worker pods on demand](../deploying-airflow-on-kubernetes/), hence enabling maximum usage of resources.

+#### Pros

+1. It Combines the pros of scalability and simplicity of CeleryExecutor and LocalExecutor.
+2. Fine-grained control over resources allocated to tasks.
+One can define the amount of CPU/memory required at a task level.

+#### Cons

+1. Kubernetes is new to Airflow, and the documentation is not straightforward.

 ## Setting up Airflow with Docker